lsp-plugins/lsp-dsp-lib/README.md

     // For faster computing we can tune CPU by updating thread context.
     // This will enable Flush-to-Zero and Denormals-are-Zero flags on
-    // CPUs that support them
+    // CPUs that support them.
+This is thread-local change and should
-    dsp::context_t ctx;
+    // be called in each individual processing thread dsp::context_t ctx;
     dsp::start(&ctx);